DXM123/camera_calibration/README.md

   - Live preview of perspective-corrected images.

 - **Tuning and Enhancing Images:**
   - Fine-tune perspective warping parameters for optimal results.
-Use keys 1,2,3 and 4 to select landmark to tune.
+Use keys 1,2,3 and 4 to select landmark and arrow keys to tune.
   - Saving the results to binary file (TODO)

 ## Installation and Setup